adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 [https://drive.google.com/drive/u/1/folders/1FpUACGEFzOjraD5kWR0_3Elz0reb157E]()

-Next, to get started we had to come up with a conceptual schema to create the database.
+Next, to get started with the databse work we had to plan on the conceptual schema.
 I along with the database team tried to understand what are the attributes that can be added for the captured images with respect to the category and came up with a schema.

-Next we had to import the properties of the images to store its properties into a csv that we can import into a database.
+Now to store the data of an image we had to import the properties.
+Manually checking for every image was not possible so we decided on creating a script that will read an image and give us the properties.
-As a python beginner, I came up with a script on how to read an image using python and get its properties.
+As a python beginner, I came up with a script on how to read an image using python and got its properties.
-I referred few youtube videos for it.
+Below is the script:

 ```python
 import numpy as np